 The Catalog of U.S. Government Publications (CGP) is the finding tool for federal publications that includes descriptive records for historical and current publications.
 Search by agency, title, subject, and general key word, or click on "Advanced Search" for more options.
 Option to locate nearest Federal Depository Library available.
 MetaLib search engine also allows cross-searching through multiple Federal Government databases.
 Links to full-text are available.

-The Center for Disease Control and Prevention's website contains a variety of resources about health and safety topics, data and statistics, and news and events that relate to health and disease.
+CDC is the nation’s leading science-based, data-driven, service organization that protects the public’s health.
+The website contains a variety of resources about health and safety topics, data and statistics, and news and events that relate to health and disease.

 Students in tax classes at ECU receive passwords from their professors.
 Other ECU students, faculty, and staff who wish to use Checkpoint must obtain a password by clicking here.